karimiwambui383/skills-communicate-using-markdown/README.md

 <footer>

+# my markdown practice
+ i love this experience
+ ## what im learning
+ i'm learning how to use markdown on github!
+ ### why i love it
+ it make texts look neat and organized

 <!--
   <<< Author notes: Footer >>>
   Add a link to get support, GitHub status page, code of conduct, license link.